-The results from chapter 4.1 and 4.3 have shown that Simplify.wasm is always faster when the high quality mode is enabled.
+In the results, Simplify.wasm is always faster when the high quality mode is enabled.
 The Firefox and Chrome browser are able to optimize at least one version of the JavaScript routines in a way that they come close to the performance of the WebAssembly based library.
-In Edge, the original version is three times, the alternative two times slower.
-In Safari, both take about twice the time than Simplify.wasm.
-On the other hand with preprocessing enabled, there is often one JavaScript version that surpasses the Simplify.wasm performance.
+In Edge the original version is three times, the alternative two times slower.
+In Safari both take about twice the time than Simplify.wasm.
+On the other hand with preprocessing enabled there is often one JavaScript version that surpasses the Simplify.wasm performance.
 In Edge and Safari its even both JavaScript versions that perform faster at higher tolerance values.